-However, anticoagulant rodenticides are in the process of review under the rules of the Biocidal Products Regulations (BPR), both in the UK and across the European Union (EU).
+Anticoagulant rodenticides are reviewed under the rules of the Biocidal Products Regulations (BPR), both in the UK and across the European Union (EU).
 Proof of efficacy is required in order to obtain product authorisations.
-The successful completion of laboratory choice tests, in which at least 90% mortality is obtained, together with demonstrable efficacy in pen trials or field evaluations is likely to be sufficient to obtain product authorisations in the European Union.
-It would be possible to obtain such evidence of efficacy for first-generation anticoagulants as long as susceptible house mice strains were used in the tests.
-It remains to be seen whether regulatory submissions will be made by rodenticide manufacturers for the authorisation of first-generation anticoagulants for use against house mice and, if they are, what regulatory decisions will be made in the UK.
+The successful completion of laboratory choice tests, in which at least 90% mortality is obtained, together with demonstrable efficacy in pen trials or field evaluations is likely to be sufficient to obtain product authorisations in the European Union, and consequently in the UK.
+It is possible to obtain such evidence of efficacy for first-generation anticoagulants when using susceptible strains of mice.
+Resistant strains of mice are only needed if a resistance claim is to be made.
+However, "resistance claims must be considered on a case by case basis in discussion with the Member States" (ECHA 2018).

-Whatever the outcome of these deliberations, it is the advice of RRAG that firstgeneration anticoagulants should not be used for the control of house mice in the UK.
-This is because the occurrence of resistance to them would be likely to render them widely ineffective and because the use of these substances is likely to increase the severity and spread of resistance among house mice.
+Despite the permitted use of a foam formulation of coumatetralyl in the UK it is the advice of RRAG that first generation anticoagulants more generally should not be used for the control of house mice.
+This is because the occurrence of resistance to them would be likely to render them ineffective and because the use of these substances is likely to increase the severity and spread of resistance among house mice.